sconover/wrong/README.markdown

 We'd very much appreciate feedback and bug reports.
 There are plenty of things left to be done to make the results look uniformly clean and beautiful.
 We want your feedback, and especially to give us cases where either it blows up or the output is ugly or uninformative.

-It relies on [Predicated](http://github.com/sconover/predicated) for its main failure message.

 Inspired by [assert { 2.0 }](http://assert2.rubyforge.org/) but rewritten from scratch.
 Compatible with Ruby (MRI) 1.8, 1.9, and JRuby 1.5.

 ## Installation